... Skip to main content

 Is harm an element of an assault charge?

-A person need not harm someone for an assault to occur.
-An person may commit an assault although he exerts no degree of strength or power when touching the victim.
-The force however must be offensive or an affront to an individual’s dignity.
-A push or pinch in some cases may be sufficient to establish an criminal assault.
+No — harm is not required.
+A person can commit an assault even if they exert no significant degree of strength or power when touching the other person.
+The force must be offensive or an affront to an individual's dignity.
+A push or pinch can, in some circumstances, be enough to ground a criminal assault charge.

 How much force is required to commit an assault?